 Today I’m going to show you How to Install Wainscoting for a DIY Board and Batten look.
-Before the holiday I told you I was going to be updating my laundry room and this is the first step!
+I’m updating my laundry room and this is the first step!
 I’m partnering with Maytag on this build and two more to come.

-The board and batten wall treatment really changes the whole look of the room.
+Installing board and batten really changes the whole look of the room.
 You can use these same techniques and learn how to install wainscoting in any room.
 Check out the video below and read the full tutorial for more details.

 This page uses affiliate links.
 See my disclosure page for info on affiliate programs.

 Here’s the laundry room I’ll be working in.
-It’s narrow and bland and about as bland as can be.
-The DIY wainscoting will be the first of several projects we’ll be doing in here.
-We definitely need to up the game in here since we’ve gotten the new Maytag ® washer and dryer (note: my dryer is no longer available but check out similar models here).
-And I’ll tell you these things are sweet!
+It’s narrow and bland the DIY wainscoting will be the first of several projects we’ll be doing in here.
+We definitely need to up the game in here since we’ve gotten the new Maytag ® washer and dryer.
+We really love our new washer and dryer but they aren’t available anymore, so check out Maytag for similar units.

 The dryer has a 7.0 cu. ft. capacity (that’s a lot) so it can handle the load we put in it with a family of five.
 And it’s got this cool Advanced Moisture Sensing feature which stops the cycle when the clothes are dry by monitoring temperatures and moisture levels vs. the guessing game we played with our old one.
 We’re really enjoying them and are so thankful for Maytag partnering with us on this project.
 Now let’s get started!